ryanramage/erica/README.md

       --atomic		Send attachments inline with push command command		Command to run (e.g. push)

-Available commands are:

-    create-web  [appid=myapp] ...
-Create a webapp.
-Default: appid=myapp, lang=javascript
-    create-ddoc [appid=myapp] ...
-Create a blank ddoc, Default: appid=myapp, lang=javascript
-    create-app  appid=AppID lang=Lang    Create a blank couchapp, Default: appid=myapp, lang=javascript
-    create      template= [vars...]      create an application using a template
-    init                                 initialize a .couchapprc
-    push        [options...] [dir] dest  push a document to couchdb clone       [option] source dir      clone a document from couchdb browse                               display the erica in the
-                                         browser.
-    web         port=Port [dir]          launch the web ui help                                 Show the program options
-    version                              Show version information

-Provided templates are for now:

-* web (the template used with the create-web command)
-* ddoc (the default create used for create-ddoc command)
-* example: a simple couchapp exampole
-* couchapp: a simple template with the good old couchapp javascript library.

-You can add your own template in ~/.erica/templates.

 ### 1 .
 About the Design Doc